rust-lang/rfcs/text/0000-extern-impl.md

 problems.
 On the other hand there might be cases where it's desireable to allow incoherent implementations to exist; for example, two implementations of the same API with different algorithms tuned for different use-cases.

+There are cases where the same coherence properties may be checked multiple times.
+Perhaps these checks could be memoized with the incremental machinery to avoid the redundancy.